bentoml/BentoML/grpc-client/README.md

 We will use [`bazel`](bazel.build) to build and run these examples.

+If you don't have bazel installed, you can use [./tools/bazel](../tools/bazel) instead.
+This script will download a local bazel to `GIT_ROOT` and run bazel.

 # Instruction

-All clients are built to run with [quickstart image](https://docs.bentoml.org/en/latest/tutorial.html#setup-for-the-tutorial):
+All client examples are built to run with [quickstart image](https://docs.bentoml.org/en/latest/tutorial.html#setup-for-the-tutorial):

 ```bash
 docker run -it --rm -p 8888:8888 -p 3000:3000 -p 3001:3001 bentoml/quickstart:latest serve-grpc --production --enable-reflection